ljrk0/GaussianElimination/README.md

 No special changes needed to build on Windows or Linux.
 The programm is completely C compatible. tested with:
- -  Windows: MS Visual C Compiler, Cygwin, Pelles C Compiler
+ -  Windows: MS Visual Studio C/C++ Compiler, Cygwin, Pelles C Compiler
  -  Linux: Cross GCC

 ## Sourcecode